izmalk/typedb/README.md

 - Make use of full [object model parity](https://typedb.com/#solve-object-relational-mismatch-entirely-within-the-database) when working with OOP
 - Ensure [continuous extensibility](https://typedb.com/features#conceptual-modeling) of your data model
-- Work with high-level [logical abstractions](https://typedb.com/features#conceptual-modeling) eliminating the need for physical data modeling
+- Work directly with high-level [conceptual models](https://typedb.com/features#conceptual-modeling) eliminating the need for physical-level data modeling
+- Use [logical abstractions](...) to fuse application logic into your database design
 - Let TypeDB's inference engine guarantee [data-consistency](https://typedb.com/#avoid-data-redundancy-and-ensure-data-consistency-in-real-time) at all times
 - Write high-clarity code with TypeQL's [near-natural](https://typedb.com/features#modern-language) queries even for the most complex databases
 - Unleash the power of [fully declarative and composable](https://typedb.com/features#modern-language) patterns onto your data